cncf/devstats-helm-graphql/README.md

 Deployment:

 - Helm chart allows very specific deployments, you can specify which obejcts should be created and also for which projects
-- For exampel you can create only Grafana service for prometheus, or only provision CNCF with a non-standar command etc.
+- For example you can create only Grafana service for prometheus, or only provision CNCF with a non-standar command etc.

 Resource configuration: